Divestment from Policing and Investment in Building Safer, Liberatory Communities

 • Which criminalizing institutions could you target?

-• What interventions does the graphic suggest for your sector?
+• What interventions does the infographic suggest for your sector?

 • Which of the policies described in the “dos and don’ts” are moving in your community?
 How might you interrupt them?